TakeprofitTechnology/ReleaseNotes/Takeprofit Hub.md

 * Renamed "Change Price" to "Change Price on Chart" across the UI and validation messages.
 * Added a new Order Rejection alert with count and rate trigger modes.
 Supports filters and existing email/Telegram notifications.
 * Added Tick Delay and Max Delay settings to Risk Profile rules.
 Orders can now be delayed until a specified number of new quotes is received, with an optional maximum delay to prevent indefinite waiting.
+* Added a Simulate action to the Risk Profile → Rules tab to preview the impact of rule changes on historical trading.

 ## Version 2026.7.10.325 (10 July, 2026)
 * Fixed commission calculation for closing and reducing trades.
 Commission is now charged on every fill, ensuring correct account balances and margin validation.